-Compassion in World Farming is an international specialist organization for farmed animal welfare.
-Their mission is to end factory farming and advance the wellbeing of farmed animals globally.
-Founded in 1967 by a British dairy farmer against the practices of factory farming being introduced and the increasingly poor conditions in which animals were being kept, they have nearly 50 years of campaigning experience.
+Compassion in World Farming is an international organization working to improve farmed animal welfare.
+Their mission is to end all factory farming practices and advance the well-being of farmed animals globally.
+Founded in 1967 by a British dairy farmer against the introduction of factory farming practices and the increasingly poor conditions in which animals were being kept, they have nearly 50 years of campaigning experience.

 In 2011 they formed a branch specific to the United States.
-This review focuses on their newly opened US branch only.
-In the US, they are focused on changing corporate practices and policies through their food business program.
-This program seeks to influence retailers, food services and manufacturers to adopt animal welfare policies and practices that measurably improve the lives of farmed animals.
+This review focuses on their U.S. branch only.1 In the U.S., they are focused on changing corporate practices and policies through corporate campaigns, their Food Business program, and their 25×25 program.
+These programs seek to influence retailers, food services, and manufacturers to adopt animal welfare policies and practices that measurably improve the lives of farmed animals or reduce the number of animals in supply chains.
 In support of this, they run initiatives to harness public engagement to influence these companies.
-To a smaller extent they also support national legislative efforts as they pertain to banning close confinement systems and Ag-Gag bills.
+To a smaller extent, they also support national legislative efforts as they pertain to banning close confinement systems and “ag-gag” bills.

 What are their strengths?

 Compassion in World Farming USA (Compassion USA) has a strong understanding of the worst abuses that occur in animal farming and they have tailored their approach to focus on combating the causes of the highest levels of suffering.
 They actively seek to improve their work and conduct research on how to be more effective.
 They focus on welfare reforms for broiler chickens and laying hens, and they are currently piloting a program to support companies in reducing the number of animals in their supply chains.
 Compassion USA works to ensure that companies follow through with their welfare pledges by monitoring compliance with their EggTrack and ChickenTrack reports.